Christmas in the Land of Castles - Royal City of LochesChristmas in the Land of Castles - Royal City of Loches

 Royal Château of Amboise Christmas, childhood dreams: O beautiful trees!

 Like every year, the magic of Christmas has brought new life to the souls of the fir tree people.
 This December, some of them have left their forests to come to the Royal Château of Amboise, decked out in their finest festive garb.
 In the rooms of the royal dwelling, their imposing silhouettes reveal their unique personalities, creating magnificent tableaux for visitors.
-The Tree of Dreams, the Tree of the Fearless Knight, the Woodland Prince of the Dark Night and the Tree that Wanted to be King… These are just some of the fantastic trees inviting you to celebrate Christmas.
+The Tree of Dreams, the Tree of the Fearless Knight, the Woodland Prince of the Dark Night and the Tree that Wanted to be King are just some of the fantastic trees inviting you to join them in celebrating Christmas 2025.

-It’s winter, the cold, the snow… has invaded the whole monument!
+It’s winter, the cold, the snow… inviting themselves inside the monument!
 Sometimes raw winter nature, sometimes white becomes elegant transparencies.
 The iconic grand gallery is transformed into a forest of snowy birches.
 Tall white fir trees take pride of place here and there.
 In the kitchens, always dedicated to children, frosty delicacies take over the dining room and the pantry becomes an ice floe populated by penguins!
 As for the silent Chambre de Louise de Lorraine, it will always be full of surprises…

 Royal fortress of Chinon Christmas treasures